arpipati/Automation-Samples/monitoring_dashboard/ReadMe.md

 ## Python Script Code:

+Each environment had its own Python script to parse the comma separated text file.
+I have added a sample Pyhon script file called `demo-int.py` for reference.

 The Python script I created was all part of trial-and-error and therefore, does not follow any best practices for coding and naming conventions.
 While I was working on this project, I wrote the python scripts in a very rough and rudimentary manner.

 However, when the Dashboard became functional and was released to the Project at large, it quickly gained popularity and adoption.
 It became a source of truth for monitoring the health of core components and I did not get a chance to refactor the code and align it with best practices.

+---

+## Demo Files:

+I have uploaded the sample `demo-int.txt` and `demo-int.html` files here for reference.

+The `master-dash.html` file serves as the landing page for this dashboard.